 Designed to enhance students’ understanding of the psychosocial and cultural influences shaping individual lives and social institutions, the curriculum interweaves interdisciplinary courses in liberal arts with foundational SBS courses and a variety of courses providing more specific tools of the trade.
-Required courses such as Childhood and Society, Deviance and Social Control, and Applied Social and Public Policy reinforce appreciation of the impact of societal influences.
+Required courses such as Toward a Global Ethics, Deviance and Social Control, and Applied Social and Public Policy reinforce appreciation of the impact of societal influences.
 Students expand upon this knowledge through choices made from an extensive array of elective courses.
 Many students focus their choice of electives thematically, pursuing a concentration in Counseling or Public Health; or a minor or certificate in Public Health or Regulatory Ethics.
-Other students more fully customize their choice of electives or integrate their SBS degree with related minors such as Global Studies, or a minor or certificate in Leadership and Organizational Studies.
+Other students more fully customize their choice of electives or integrate their SBS degree with a minor or certificate in Leadership and Organizational Studies.

 A range of students participate in the SBS program, from recent high school graduates exploring career options to seasoned professionals desiring additional education and career advancement.
 A variety of options exist for students interested in receiving credit for prior course credits, work experience, and performance on placement exams.

 We also have transfer agreements for students who complete associate degrees in related fields, including students matriculating from Maine’s Community Colleges.
 Students must complete 120 credit hours of coursework (which may include transfer credits) to complete the degree.

 Students in the Social and Behavioral Sciences program will: